Putting Together a Website Timeline

 A wireframe is a simple sketch that helps to map out the navigation and main features of your site.

-Creating A Wireframe
+Creating a Wireframe

 This is a useful step regardless of whether you are building a new site from scratch or redesigning an existing site.

-Content Creation and SEO (5-15 Weeks)
+Content Creation and SEO (2-8 Weeks)

-There are many pieces to a successful website, and you need more than a sleek look and a highly functional interface to fulfill the full potential of your project.
+In the content creation phase, there are many pieces to a successful website, and you need more than a sleek look and a highly functional interface to fulfill the full potential of your project.
 After all, without great content that appeals to the target audience, it’s hard for a site to be as successful as possible.

+You can choose to contribute your own web copy and content to the project, or you can choose to outsource this to the web design agency you’re working with.
 The content you choose to put on your site should help communicate your brand personality and offer valuable information to your target audience while also being SEO-friendly.
 At White Peak, our specialty is helping our clients tell an engaging and compelling story on their site through their copy and content.

 UI/UX Design (4-12 Weeks)